icylogic/maupassant-hexo/README.md

 - swiftype - [Swiftype Search](https://swiftype.com) key
 - tinysou - [Tiny Search](http://tinysou.com) key
 - rss - RSS subscription link, learn more in [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed)
+- menu - Customize your menu of pages here, just follow the format of existied items.
+[IcoMoon](https://icomoon.io) icon fonts have been integrated, and you can choose other icons you like [here](https://icomoon.io/app/#/select) and use them according to the  [instruction](https://icomoon.io/#docs)
 - links - Edit your blogroll here

 ##Features